Priors#

 model_weak_prior.parameters["amplitude"].prior = uniform

-We set the maximum value where the prior is applied to zero.
-Note that, per default, the minimum value is set to negative infinity.
-Therefore, the uniform prior is zero, i.e. no influence on the fit at all if the amplitude value is positive.
+We set the minimum value to zero and per default, the maximum value is set to positive infinity.
+Therefore, the uniform prior penalty is zero, i.e. no influence on the fit at all, if the amplitude value is positive and a penalty (the weight) in the form of a prior likelihood for negative values.
+Here, we are setting it to 2.
+This value is only applied if the amplitude value goes below zero.

 uni_prior_stat_sums = []